The Leg: Music

 Their first release was '8 Songs by the Leg: A musical tribute to the Forest of Dean', self-released in 2006.
 The record received little but positive attention in the media, and was described as 'mildly unhinged, but truly original' by The List.

 Their full-length debut album, What Happened to the Shrunken Tina Turner followed in 2009, released by SL Records.
 The album was reissued by Song, by Toad Records in 2013 as part of the label's fifth anniversary box-set release.

 In 2012 The Leg released An Eagle to Saturn with Edinburgh independent label Song, by Toad Records.
 The album received strong positive reviews in publications such as The Skinny and The Herald.
 The album was described as 'staggeringly brilliant' by The Scotsman, who likened the band to artists such as Tom Waits, Nick Cave and Captain Beefheart.
 The album was named as number 15 in The Herald's top 50 Scottish albums of 2012.

 Follow up album Oozing a Crepuscular Light was released in 2013.
 The album again received positive reviews from The List and The Herald.
 The album was named number 35 in The Herald's best Scottish albums of 2013.

 In 2020, they released their fifth studio album Chromatic Perversion on Tenement Records.

 Side Projects

 Alongside their work as The Leg, the band are involved in a number of other projects.
-They have released three albums with Edinburgh musician Paul Vickers, under the name Paul Vickers & The Leg.
+They have released four albums with Edinburgh musician Paul Vickers, under the name Paul Vickers & The Leg.

 Pete Harvey has played cello with a number of artists, including Modern Studies.
 Alun Thomas also plays drums with Withered Hand.